 - Analyze how often people are talking about you- if there’s a sudden spike or drop, what could have caused it?

-- Check which channels talk about you the most- this can help you figure out where your target audience is online.
+- Check which channels talk about you the most- this can help you determine where your target audience is online.

-- See which topics people discuss when they talk about your brand- this can give you ideas for new content marketing campaigns.
+- See which topics people discuss your brand- this can give you ideas for new content marketing campaigns.